chair meditation – the easiest way

 So I do.
 Immediately afterward, I feel like a failure because mediation is all about sitting still and quieting the mind, right?
 I’m all over here in agony thinking constant thoughts about how uncomfortable I am.

 Before minute 13 or so my lower back and shoulders start to turn rigid and my other hip starts to ache just as I felt the pins and needles kick in.
-I always think, there has to be a better way.
+I always used to think, there has to be a better way.

 break the rules